 Obviously, the life of the lithium ion battery has to be 4 times that of the lead acid battery equivalent to get the same value.
 As we have seen, this is not the case.

-Table 2 is a real-life situation comparing the economics of using lithium ion batteries and 2v battery in lead acid battery chemistry over different life periods.
+Table 2 is a real-life situation comparing the economics of using lithium ion batteries and lead acid battery working over different life periods.

 Table 2 Operating costs for a telecoms tower in India

 In all cases lead acid battery construction were the most cost effective even when a larger lead acid battery was fitted to give better charge acceptance and a longer cycle life.
 In this example the application was a telecoms tower in India.
 The same principle holds true in most applications and geographies, more so in colder climates.
 The other misconception is that Li-ion is a cleaner technology and less polluting than lead acid.
 The cradle to gate emissions for different battery chemistries is given in Figs. 5 and 6.

 Figure 5 Schematic of cradle to gate principle for battery manufacturing